Software-Research-Lab/CBM-Application-Software/README.md

 Returns the meaning curve of the word or sentence by weighing noun links in the whole memory context.

-## Dialog keys

-- what is (noun definition)
-- you, your, I, my (inverse definition of subject)
-- why (contextual answer to previous sentence)
-- what, why, how (contextual node)

 ## Commands and functions control

 ### Modes